-A total of 8 trial areas, of various dimensions were excavated (Fig. 2).
+The main phase of excavation in 2005 involved the excavation of eight initial trial areas (Fig. 2).
+Several smaller trenchers were subsequently excavated in July 2006 and march 2007.
 The specific objectives of each trench were as follows:

-Trench 1 (Initially $20m \times 6m$ but subsequently extended) - this targeted the defensive system of Fort 1 (believed to be the earlier of the two forts) in an area adjacent to one of the gateways.
+Trench 1 (Initially 20m x 6m but subsequently extended) - this targeted the defensive system of Fort 1 (believed to be the earlier of the two forts) in an area adjacent to one of the gateways.